-When this parameter is given, mock implicitly uses paren't session object.
+When this parameter is given, mock implicitly uses same session as given parent and uses parent's m_fullname as a prefix for its fullname.

 Note: Parameters session and parent are self-exclusive and cannot be used simultaneously.

 Changed in version 0.9: Added init method, as it is basically same for all mock classes.